JSjulio/Fullstack-Capstone-Starter-Project/README.md

 # Fullstack-Capstone-Starter-Project

+## The Arrow Game
-The Arrow game is group project created by Student of Full Stack Academy.
-In the game users select 2-dimensional characters to fight against one another.
-Players spawn on a two-dimensional map and are equipped with a bow and arrow to fight with other players.
-The winner is declared once the last player stands!
+The Arrow Game is a capstone group project created by: Isaias Julio, Mario Herrera, Ethan Haynes, and Santiparp Mekmueangthong - students of Full Stack Academy.
+In The Arrow Game, up to 10 users select a player to fight in a free-for-all style brawl against one another on a live two-dimensional map.
+Players on the map are equipped with a bow and arrow to shoot and strike other opponents.
+All Players start with x3 lives.
+If a player with x3 lives gets struck three times by an opponent's arrow, that player dies and loses the game.
+The player who killed the now-deceased player gains x1 additional life added to their total number of lives at the time of knocking out the deceased player.
+The Arrow Game is won when the final player stands!